Code-Nycticebus/nsl/README.md

 A single-header standard library for C, heavily inspired by [nob.h](https://github.com/tsoding/nob.h).

-It aims to make programming in C better suited to my preferences, providing a common interface between Windows and Linux, and some extra tools like arena allocators, string utilities, and commonly used data structures.
+It aims to make programming in C better suited to my preferences, providing a common interface between Windows and Linux and some extra tools like arena allocators, string utilities, and commonly used data structures.

 Its a complete rewrite of [cebus](https://github.com/Code-Nycticebus/cebus).